The Elements of Differentiable Programming: If-else statements

 for any sigmoid function $\sigmoid_\sigma$.
 A global smoothing approach instead uses the expectation of the entire program

 where

 for $\sigmoid_\sigma$ the CDF of $\sigma Z$.
 We therefore obtain

-The difference stems from the fact that the local approach smoothes out $a \le x$ and $x \le b$ independently (treating $\ones_{X \geq a}$ and $\ones_{X\leq b}$ as independent random variables), while the global approah smoothes out $a \le x \le b$ simultaenously.
+The difference stems from the fact that the local approach smoothes out $a \le x$ and $x \le b$ independently (treating $\ones_{X \geq a}$ and $\ones_{X\leq b}$ as independent random variables), while the global approach smoothes out $a \le x \le b$ simultaneously.
 In practice, both approaches approximate the original function well as $\sigma \rightarrow 0$ and coincide for $\sigma$ sufficiently small as illustrated in~ \cref{cf:fig:global_vs_local_smoothing}. \end{boxrem}